Renée Taylor: Career

 Between 2008 and 2012, Taylor guest-starred as Ted Mosby's neighbor, Mrs. Matsen, on How I Met Your Mother.
 She also had a guest-starring role on the Disney Channel series Shake It Up, portraying a cranky elderly woman, Mrs. Lacasio, in a retirement home.
 She also had a guest-starring role on the Nickelodeon series Victorious, as Robbie's cranky grandmother who wants to learn how to use the Internet.
-Like Sylvia Fine, Taylor's character on Victorious also has a husband named Morty.

 In addition to her numerous guest-starring appearances, Taylor has worked as a voice-actor as the character Mrs. Start in the animated feature film Ice Age: The Meltdown, and in a recurring role as Linda's mother Gloria in the animated Fox series Bob's Burgers.
 Taylor also played Martha Benson in the film Opposite Day, released in 2009.

 Taylor also appeared on Fran Drescher's series Happily Divorced as the best friend of Fran's mother.
 In 2011, Taylor was cast in Allen Gregory as Principal Gottlieb.
 In 2013, she starred in the Tyler Perry film Temptation: Confessions of a Marriage Counselor as Ms. Waco Chapman, the owner of Chapman Drug Company.

 In 2016, Taylor starred in the Netflix film The Do-Over with Adam Sandler as the role of Mrs. Kessler and in the TV show Rock in a Hard Place.
 Taylor followed that with an appearance in the 2017 film How to Be a Latin Lover.

 Taylor had a role in Tango Shalom, in which she acted alongside her husband, Joseph Bologna in his final film role before his death.
 The film was released theatrically in North America on September 3, 2021, and on VOD and DVD in North America on October 29, 2021.

 Beginning July 25, 2018, Taylor appeared in My Life on a Diet at the Off-Broadway Theatre at St. Clement's, written with Bologna.

 After two extensions, she took the production on tour across the U.S.